-- The PI must be an independent investigator at or above the level of Assistant Professor (or equivalent) and have a proven record in prostate cancer research and training. - Cost sharing/matching is not an eligibility requirement. - Organizations eligible to apply include national, international, for-profit, non-profit, public, and private organizations. - Refer to the General Application Instructions, Appendix 1, for general eligibility information.
+- The PI must be an independent investigator at or above the level of Assistant Professor (or equivalent) and have a proven record in prostate cancer research and training. - Cost sharing/matching is not an eligibility requirement. - Eligible investigators must apply through an organization.
+Organizations eligible to apply include national, international, for-profit, non-profit, public, and private organizations. - Refer to the General Application Instructions, Appendix 1, for general eligibility information